 You’re out on the roads, zooming around on your trusty motorcycle and enjoying the breeze rushing past you.
 You might be wearing a helmet.
 A helmet is necessary for every motorcycle owner out there, as riding a motorcycle can be very dangerous.
-This article will teach you how to clean a motorcycle helmet.

 Oftentimes when you’re out on the streets, you might find your helmet getting dirty.
 This could be with dust or with bird droppings, or your sweat can cause the inside of your helmet to smell off.
 If any of that has happened to you, you’ve come to the right place!

-This article will teach you how to wash your helmet.
+This article will teach you how to wash the inner parts and outside of your helmet.
 You’ll be able to give it a shine bright enough to reflect the sun.
 Your motorcycle helmet is there to protect you, so it is essential to look after it diligently as well.

 Different cleaning methods for a bike helmet

 Wrongful use of cleaning methods can also lead to it getting even dirtier.
 There are also different methods to clean more obstinate stains or spills on your helmet, which we will cover as we progress.

 How to clean the shell of your motorcycle helmet?

 Then, grab a bucket of water and mix in a little bit of soap and stir well.
 By doing so, you can dip your washcloth into the water and coat it with soap and keep it wet enough to clean your helmet.

 How to clean sticky residue or stronger stains?

 If you’ve got something powerful and stubborn staining your helmet, no worries, just grab a small towel and wet it with a water-soap solution.
-Press it over the stain and keep it compressed for a few minutes to let the material soften off the surface of your helmet.
+Press it over the stain and keep it compressed for a few minutes.

+It allows the material to soften off the surface of your helmet.
 Then, you can just wipe it off with the towel and clean the excess stain off with a dry cloth; your helmet’s top will be good to go!

 How to clean the visor of your motorcycle helmet?

-As for the cleaning agent, your best bet is to use ammonia-free Windex to make your visor squeaky-clean.
+As for the cleaning agent, your best bet is to use ammonia-free Windex to make your visor squeaky clean.
 Ammonia is said to reduce the quality of the visor, and most manufacturers warn against using it to clean a visor.

 Simply spray the Windex over your visor and wipe it clean with a dry cloth.
-If your face shield has an anti-fog coating over it, any harsh solutions may lead to deterioration.
+If your face shield has an anti-fog coating over it, which reduces fogging, any harsh solutions may lead to deterioration.

 How to clean bike helmet pads?

-The last part of your helmet clean-up would be to wash in the interior of your helmet.
+The last part of your helmet clean-up would be to wash the interior of your helmet.
 Usually, this is cleaned once a week during hot weather to avoid the manifestation of bacteria and other such germs we wouldn’t want near our eyes and ears.

 These days, most motorcycle helmets for hot weather come with liners that you can simply remove with a sharp tug of your hand.
 Once you separate the liners from the helmet’s shell, the only thing left to do is grab a basin of warm water mixed with mild soap and soak the padding in it.

 In case of unremovable padding

-If your helmet is a bit old-school and the inner helmet pads cannot be removed, there’s no need to worry; they can still be cleaned!
+If your helmet is a bit old-school and the inner helmet pads cannot be removed, there’s no need to worry.
+They can still be cleaned!
 Just like you would if they were detachable, just dunk the whole helmet (without the visor) into a basin of lukewarm water with mild soap.

 With any luck, you will be smoothly riding down the street with a sparkling clean helmet in no time.
-Many riders have motorcycle helmets on a budget so they need to keep them clean for long-term use.
+Many riders have motorcycle helmets on a budget, so they need to keep them clean for long-term use.
 Hopefully, this article has taught you how to clean your motorcycle helmet.